‘Dusk For Dawn’: NASA’s Only Mission To The Asteroid Belt Is Nearing Its End

 The first four years of its journey were spent traveling to Vesta, which it orbited for 14 months from 2011 to 2012.
 During this time, the Dawn mission mapped the entire asteroid from surface to core, collecting extensive data on its craters, canyons, and mountains.

-After another two years of flying through the asteroid belt, Dawn set its sights on Ceres, where it arrived in 2015 and where it’s still conducting science operations — and will continue to do so until all of its fuel is spent.
+After another two years of flying through the asteroid belt, Dawn set its sights on Ceres, where it arrived in 2015 and where it’s still conducting science operations — and will continue to do so until all its fuel is spent.

 As the Inquisitr recently reported, the spacecraft made its closest approach to Ceres in late June, when Dawn came within 21 miles from its surface and snapped the closest-ever photo of the dwarf planet.